WID’s Image Lab is a flexible classroom space dedicated to real-time creative activity to help encourage a different take on problem-solving.

 Led by Lynda Barry, Discovery Fellow, assistant professor of interdisciplinary creativity and cartoonist, the Lab hosts a variety of projects and people, emphasizing a hands-on approach to creating conditions for insight and discovery.

 Select groups and classes meet in the Image Lab to work on projects.
-The Lab is only open to the public at specific times for workshops and drawing jams, which are listed on the Image Lab Events page.
+The Lab is only open to the public at specific times for workshops and drawing jams, which are listed on the WID events page.

 Check out photos of Barry’s Stealth Sculpture Project in WID’s workspace in the Discovery Building.

 The Counterfactual Drawing Board Project invites participants to envision the UW–Madison of 2113.
 What will be different about the appearance, purpose, atmosphere and community of the campus 100 years from now?
 What will last through the century and prove itself to be of enduring value?

 Room 1160 on the first floor (northwest corner), Discovery Building (map)

 The Image Lab is only open to the public for specific events.